woojoo666/arcana-notes/notes9.md

 * and it doesn't really have any special behavior, it's just a property that stores the current state of the client
 * the only special behavior is that it is the only variable that gets updated on the server side if the client disconnects

+* this is really interesting because traditionally we think of "connection" as some inherent behavior of distributed systems

 ### Connection, Update Propagation, and Transient Behavior

 (continued from previous section, "Client Disconnects - the `connected` property")